a network of 50+ organizations working together to heal our community.

 In this 6-minute video, learn how Walker County set its sights on healing.

 In 2018, our community began to take action.
 The Walker County Health Action Partnership (HAP) is a coalition of organizations committed to making Walker County a healthier place to live, work and play.
 HAP partners decided it was time to take on the devastating impacts of the opioid epidemic in Walker County.
-HAP received funding from the Health Resources and Services Administration (HRSA) to better understand the issues and challenges pertaining to the opioid and heroin problem in our community.
+HAP Anchor Organization, Capstone Rural Health Center, received funding from the Health Resources and Services Administration (HRSA) to better understand the issues and challenges pertaining to the opioid and heroin problem in our community.
 This planning grant supported a strategic planning process in which local organizations met regularly to conduct a needs assessment, collect comprehensive data and develop a multi-year strategic plan.
-The coordination and collaboration supported by the grant is sustained through The Healing Network of Walker County.
+The coordination and collaboration supported by the grant is sustained through The Healing Network of Walker County, which remains a priority of HAP.